 The purpose of this policy is to provide guidance and explanation in relation to the calculation and limits of the gearing and interest cover ratios.
+The Gearing Ratio indicates the extent to which all of a Fund's assets are funded by interest bearing liabilities.
 Low gearing ratios can mean a lower reliance on external liabilities (primarily borrowings) to Fund assets and can be viewed as a measure of financial strength of the Fund.